dmytrodanylyk/folding-plugin/README.md

 ### Description

 This plugin is very helpful in Android Development.
-It can display your files as a group of different folders only in project structure view.
+It can display your files as a group of different folders in project structure view.

 **Note:**